then found a note that the reason it was draft

 and it creates a View the human can interact with .]

-The Model/View/Controller (MVC) triad of classes
+The Model/View/Controller (MVC) triad of classes. see also wiki's overview of mvc and mvvm:

 is used to build user interfaces in Smalltalk-80.